-But wait, how can we say that?
-Well, not too many people would actually take the time to look up on the internet how they can take better care of their animal friends.
-More often than not, a huge number of people only cares about the benefits of owning a pet and fails to prepare themselves for the responsibilities of being a pet parent.
+More often than not, a huge number of people only care about the benefits of owning a pet and fail to prepare themselves for the responsibilities of taking care of their new furry friend.
 Lots of kudos and thanks for reading this pet mom or dad!

 #2 - Thou Shall Provide Your Pet with Food, Shelter, and Affection